Bad Bunny Barcelona 2026 at Estadi Olímpic: Family Travel Guide for the Sold-Out Conejo Malo Show

 The Estadi Olímpic is on the upper terraces of Montjuïc.
 Three real options.

 Metro to Espanya station (L1 or L3), then the FGC funicular up the hill, then a short walk.
-Fast, EUR 2.55 each way per person, kids under four ride free.
+Fast, €2.55 each way per person, kids under four ride free.
 The funicular runs until 10pm so if your show ends after that, you're walking down.

 Metro to Paral·lel (L3), then the Funicular de Montjuïc to Parc, then walk.
 This route stays open later.
-Same EUR 2.55.
+Same €2.55.

-Cab from city center.
-EUR 18 to EUR 25 each way.
+Cab from city center. €18 to €25 each way.
 Worth it after the show because the metro/funicular combo will be packed and slow with fifty-five thousand people.
 Pre-book a return cab through FreeNow or Cabify - they'll give you a meeting point partway down the hill.
-Walking down to a holding area is faster than waiting for the funicular at midnight.
+Walking down to a holding area is faster than waiting for the funicular at midnight, and Melissa and I learned the hard way at a Coldplay show in London years ago that "we'll just take the train back" is famous last words.

 Last metro from Espanya back into the city Friday night runs until 2am, Saturday night until 5am.
 You have time.
 Don't panic.
 Both shows are on a weekend so the late-night metro rules apply.